Vanessa Cowan BSc, PhD, DVM

 Research Interests

-- Enhancing understanding of if and how long lead persists in blood and/or tissues of lead exposed cattle
+- Enhancing understanding of how long lead persists in blood and/or tissues of lead exposed cattle

-- Mycotoxin exposure and poisoning in livestock and companion animals
+- Mycotoxin exposure and poisoning in livestock and companion animal

 - Characterizing trends of common toxicoses of companion animals and livestock in western Canada

-- Enhancing diagnostic methods for causes of poisoning in livestock
+- Enhancing diagnostic methods for poisoning in livestock

-- Efficacy of intravenous lipid emulsion in treatment of veterinary toxicoses
+- Use of intravenous lipid emulsion in treatment of veterinary toxicoses

 Publications